JaGeo/mace-mp-03b-phonon-benchmark/README.md

 The columns in the `phonon_properties.csv` file have the following meanings:

 - `rmse`: Root Mean Square Error between DFT and MACE phonons along the selected k-path.
+[THz]
 - `mae`: Mean Absolute Error between DFT and MACE phonons along the selected k-path.
+[THz]
 - `r2`: R² score between DFT and MACE phonons along the selected k-path.
 - `phonon_rmse`: Root Mean Square Error between DFT and MACE phonons evaluated over the entire Brillouin zone.
+[THz]
 - `phonon_mae`: Mean Absolute Error between DFT and MACE phonons over the entire Brillouin zone.
+[THz]
 - `phonon_scaled_rmse`: DFT and MACE phonons are scaled to the same maximum frequency, then RMSE is computed over the Brillouin zone.
 This metric compares the shape of the phonon bands.
+[THz]
 - `phonon_rrmse`: Relative RMSE, i.e., the RMSE between DFT and MACE phonons over the Brillouin zone normalized by the RMS of the DFT phonons.
 - `rmsd`: Root Mean Square Distance between the DFT-relaxed primitive cell and the MACE-MP-0b3 relaxed primitive cell, as defined in `pymatgen.analysis.structure_matcher.StructureMatcher`.
-- `maxd`: Maximum displacement between the DFT and MACE-MP-0b3 relaxed primitive cells, also from `StructureMatcher`.
+- `maxd`: Maximum displacement between the DFT and MACE-MP-0b3 relaxed primitive cells, also from `StructureMatcher`. [Å]
 - `spacegroup`: Space group of the MACE-MP-0b3 relaxed primitive cell.
+- `benchmark_spacegroup`: Space group of the DFT-PBE relaxed primitive cell.
 - `min_frequency`: Minimum frequency of the MACE-MP-0b3 phonons.
+[THz]
+- `benchmark_min_frequency`: Minimum frequency of the DFT-PBE phonons.
+[THz]
 - `max_frequency`: Maximum frequency of the MACE-MP-0b3 phonons.
+[THz]
+- `benchmark_max_frequency`: Maximum frequency of the DFT-PBE phonons.
+[THz]
 - `mean_frequency`: Mean frequency of the MACE-MP-0b3 phonons.
+[THz]
+- `benchmark_mean_frequency`: Mean frequency of the DFT-PBE phonons.[THz]
-- `volume`: Volume of the MACE-MP-0b3 relaxed primitive cell.
+- `volume`: Volume of the MACE-MP-0b3 relaxed primitive cell. [Å^3]
-- `benchmark_spacegroup`: Space group of the DFT-PBE relaxed primitive cell.
+- `benchmark_volume`: Volume of the DFT-PBE relaxed primitive cell. [Å^3]
-- `benchmark_min_frequency`: Minimum frequency of the DFT-PBE phonons.
+- `heat_capacity`: Heat capacity at const. volume of the MACE-MP-0b3 phonons with phonopy at 300K.
+[J/Kmol]
+- `benchmark_heat_capacity`: Heat capacity at const. volume of the DFT PBE phonons with phonopy at 300K.
+[J/Kmol]
-- `benchmark_max_frequency`: Maximum frequency of the DFT-PBE phonons.
+- `entropy`: Entropy of the MACE-MP-0b3 phonons with phonopy at 300K.
+[J/Kmol]
-- `benchmark_mean_frequency`: Mean frequency of the DFT-PBE phonons.
+- `benchmark_entropy`: Entropy of the MACE-MP-0b3 phonons with phonopy at 300K.
+[J/Kmol]
-- `benchmark_volume`: Volume of the DFT-PBE relaxed primitive cell.
+- `free_energy`: Free energy of the MACE-MP-0b3 phonons with phonopy at 300K. [kJ/mol]
+- `benchmark_free_energy`:  Free energy of the MACE-MP-0b3 phonons with phonopy at 300K.
+[J/Kmol]
+- `k_diff_high_temp_limit`: High temperature limit (300K) of the diffusive minimum thermal conducitvity model proposed by [Agne et al.](https://pubs.rsc.org/en/content/articlehtml/2018/ee/c7ee03256k) for MACE-MP-0b3 phonons.
+[W/Km]
+- `benchmark_k_diff_high_temp_limit`: High temperature limit (300K) of the diffusive minimum thermal conducitvity model proposed by [Agne et al.](https://pubs.rsc.org/en/content/articlehtml/2018/ee/c7ee03256k) for DFT PBE phonons.
+[W/Km]

 ---